 5. Makes the employees more accountable

 Sometimes employees might miss a sales opportunity due to lack of sufficient data as the employees might have forgotten or they might not have realized that it’s their job.
 The employees might not accept this as a mistake on their side and might just blame the system being implemented as too inefficient.
 A CRM system acts a centralized database which provides adequate data on all the interactions you have had with potential customers.
 This is a transparent system which will tell you which employee neglected a client and what the reasons behind it were.
-The CRM system can thus be used as an employee assessment tool in this way.
+The CRM system can thus be use as an employee assessment tool in this way.

 6. Avoiding internal communication problems

-There’s little that can get worse for a customer if he’s continuously bounced around by different departments just because the teams don’t coordinate well enough.
+There’s little that can get worse for a customer if he’s continuously bounce around by different departments just because the teams don’t coordinate well enough.
 This happens in a manual system because it is extremely difficult to keep track of all the customer behavior changes.
 A CRM system improves communication between the departments, and the employees as it lets them monitor all the changes and hence they are better prepared when handling the customers.

 7. Avoiding employee turnover

 Employee turnover is a nightmare for business owners and can wreak havoc on the business.
 The unavailability of a CRM system places a heavy burden on the employees as they are made to deal with massive chunks of data of each customer.
 They have too much to remember, keep track of and might underperform, which affects them and forces them to leave.
 A CRM system thus, reduces the weight on their shoulder as it is an effective tool to seamless store and transfer the information of the customers between employees.

 8. Provides a centralized source of information